juanfont/headscale/docs/usage/connect/android.md

 # Connecting an Android client

-## Goal

-This documentation has the goal of showing how a user can use the official Android [Tailscale](https://tailscale.com) client with `headscale`.
+This documentation has the goal of showing how a user can use the official Android [Tailscale](https://tailscale.com) client with headscale.

 ## Installation